Kubic-C/spock_engine/conventions.md

 // for long named variable types use auto auto my_var = a_really_long_name<with_c_plus_plus_templates_too>();

-// when many variables declerations are next to eachtoher
+// when many variables declarations are next to eachtoher
 // indent them in such a way that their '=' sign all on the same column: int                  a_var = 0;
 uint32_t  a_secondary_name = 4096;